newsuk/nuk-wp-phpstan-config/README.md

 ```

 ## Using the ruleset
-Create a `phpstan.neon.dist` file in your project and add the following:
+Create a `phpstan.neon.dist` file in the root of your project and add the below config.
+Feel free to alter the `paths` based on your project requirements

 ```yml
 parameters: